Batman: Year One: Artwork

-Comics printed on newspaper had an available palette of only about 60 colors, which Richmond utilized brilliantly. — Bonus pages in the 2005 deluxe edition, 2016 Absolute Edition Book One, and 2017 deluxe edition.

-— Mazzucchelli explaining Lewis did an amazing job with her hand painting technique in coloring Year One for the 404-407 monthly issues even though the newsprint paper material can only print limited amount of colors to match visuals.

-Miller's past projects for Daredevil overwhelmed him since he had to handle both writing and illustration duties simultaneously.
-For Year One, he once again relied on a comic book artist for illustrations while he simply wrote the story and the script.
-Mazzucchelli signed on to illustrate the artwork after accepting Miller's offering to do Batman.
-The team also consisted of Mazzucchelli's wife Richmond Lewis who was in charge of coloring, Todd Klein as the story's letterer, and O'Neil editing the overall story.
+For Year One, Miller wrote the story and the script, and Mazzucchelli illustrated, Mazzucchelli's wife Richmond Lewis was in charge of coloring, Todd Klein was the story's letterer, and O'Neil edited.

 In illustrating, Mazzucchelli sought to make Year One look grimy, dark, and muted.
 His interpretation of Gotham City was designed to symbolize corruption, featuring muddy colors that gave the impression of the city being dirty and needing a hero, so Mazzucchelli took on Year One with a more grounded and darker approach.
-Newsprint used in most Batman titles served as the printing paper for Year One during its monthly issues run.
-In 1988, Year One was published in the collected edition format with Mazzucchelli specifically opted to change the printing paper from newsprint into the process color paper that was used in Miller's Dark Knight Returns.
-He felt this paper material is designed to print lots of colors, more than what newsprint was capable of.
+Mazzucchelli envisioned Year One as one full story published in graphic novel.
+He specifically opted to use the process color paper that was used in Miller's Dark Knight Returns as printing paper rather than the usual newsprint paper used in most Batman titles because this paper material is designed to print lots of colors, more than what newsprint was capable of.
+There was a sudden change to what Mazzucchelli initially had planned out when O'Neil convinced him to serialize the story into the monthly issues run and retain newsprint as the printing paper.
+In 1988, Year One was published in the collected edition.
+DC gave Mazzucchelli the approval of using the process color paper as printing paper.
 With many sets of color available from the color hue, Lewis recolored the entire story in order to match the visuals printed on the paper.

 Mazzucchelli: There's a big difference coloring for full process instead of newsprint.
 Although you have a wide range of colors available in regular comics, the paper can only take so many different colors before they start to look the same.
 The colors have to be pretty bold for the reader to differentiate between characters and objects.

 Lewis: I think newsprint has a lot of possibilites that haven't been explored yet, but of course with process color you have a lot more to work with.
 The trick is in trying to control it, to keep to the simplicity of newsprint color while using the fuller range available in process ... but only where it's needed.